startersclan/docker-sourceservers/README.md

 The game images **do not** include an entrypoint script.

-Including a generic, conventional `docker-entrypoint.sh` entrypoint scripts would unlikely adequately serve operators given the various possible setups that could differ widely across games, game modes, mods, and plugins.
+Including a generic, conventional `docker-entrypoint.sh` script would unlikely adequately serve operators given the various possible setups that could differ widely across games, game modes, mods, and plugins.
 Operators would be better off implementing their own custom entrypoint scripts without having to accommodate pre-included ones in the design of their setups.

 This leads us to the next and a much related consideration.